Jerk (Oliver Tree song): Robin Schulz and Oliver Tree remix

 Another remix of the song was released on August 5, 2022, by German DJ Robin Schulz and credited to both Schulz and Oliver Tree.
-The release instantly sparked controversy after Schulz had been accused of releasing an almost identical song with only a few alterations.
+The release sparked controversy after Schulz had been accused of releasing an almost identical song to Southstar's remix with only a few alterations.
 In response to the issue, the original remix by Southstar reached commercial success in Germany, while Schulz's version failed to make an impact initially.
 Several artists, including Bausa, Prinz Pi and Yung Hurn, spoke out against Schulz, urging fans to stream the original by Southstar instead.
 In response to the backlash, Schulz's manager Stefan Dabruck issued a statement saying that the confusion around "Miss You" was "intentional" and that Schulz was hoping for a remix with Southstar prior to the release.